aplteam/MarkAPL/MarkAPL.md

 Overview
 --------

+This document is a reference for those who use **_MarkAPL_** in one way or another, for example as a user of the Markdown editor Meddy[^meddy] or as an APL programmer integrating **_MarkAPL_** into your own application(s).

+However, as an APL progammer you also need to read the document "MarkAPL for Programmers".

 ### This document is too long for me!

 Okay, got it.
 There is also a [cheat sheet][cheatsheet] available.

-You can also call `MarkAPL.Help 0` in order to view the cheat sheet.
+This document discusses **_MarkAPL_** from a user's point of view.
+If you are using it as a programmer than you need to read the "MarkAPL for Programmers" document as well.

 ### What is Markdown?